5.3 Youth representation bodies

-No public documents indicate the existence of youth parliament in Iceland.
+No public documents indicate the existence of a youth parliament in Iceland.

-The Icelandic Youth Council is an organisation subject under the Ministry of Education, Science and Culture.
+The Icelandic Youth Council is an organization subject under the Ministry of Education, Science and Culture.
 The Minister appoints nine representatives to the Youth Council for a period of two years.

-According to the Youth Act No. 70/2007, the responsibilities of the Youth Council is to consult the national authorities and municipalities on youth affairs, give recommendations regarding focus areas and policies in youth affairs and seek ways to improve youth activities of clubs, organizations and schools.
+According to the Youth Act No. 70/2007, the responsibilities of the Youth Council are to consult the national authorities and municipalities on youth affairs, give recommendations regarding focus areas and policies in youth affairs, and seek ways to improve youth activities of clubs, organizations, and schools.